What is the PGA?

 Marketing & Promotion

 Another important part of our work is promoting the Alberta Potato Industry to consumers, retailers, processors, international markets, and industry groups.
-The PGA travels to trade conferences, produces marketing brochures, learning materials, and programs for the food service industry, and markets the nutritional value and different varieties of Alberta potatoes to groups of children and to the general public.
-We also speak on behalf of the Potato Growers to all levels of government in Alberta and Canada.
+The PGA travels to trade conferences, develops promotional brochures, learning materials and programs for the food service industry.
+We strive to educate the general public and school aged children on the nutritional value and health benefits of the potato, as well as, the many different varieties that are available.
+We also speak on behalf of the Potato Growers to all levels of government in Alberta, Canada and internationally.

-The PGA looks to the future of the potato growing industry by funding new research projects.
-Our research fund comes mostly from a research levy on potatoes grown in the Province.
-Research grants also provide some research money.
-Potato researchers apply for research funding directly to the research committee of the PGA.
+Research has been an integral part of the Alberta Potato Industry for many many years.
+Several advancements in managing the land, the crop and the farm are very evident today.
+The PGA continues to advance the potato growing industry by funding new and ongoing research projects.
+Our research fund is provided mainly from a research levy on potatoes grown in the Province.
+Research grants also contribute research dollars.
+Potato researchers apply for funding directly to the research committee of the PGA.
 Summaries of our research projects are posted on this website.